selalib/selalib/GitQuickstart.md

  git checkout morgane-branch
 ~~~

-* She wants to get all new updates of selalib-devel (the main branch)
+* She wants to get all new updates of develop (the default branch)
 ~~~
- git checkout develop    (change to selalib-devel) git fetch origin              (download changes from repository) git merge origin/develop (update local branch selalib-devel) git checkout morgane-branch   (back to her branch) git merge selalib-devel (update her branch with modifications on selalib-devel)
+ git fetch origin
+ git merge origin/develop
 ~~~

 * She has conflict, no problem just do :